tchimev/SportsStoreMean/README.md

 # SportsStoreMean

-The "famouse" SportStore app but this time on the MEAN stack.
+The "famouse" SportStore app but this time on the MEAN stack with e2e testing.

-Sample SPA online shop for sport goods, used for training purposes
+Sample SPA online shop for sport goods, used for training purposes.

-Technologies: MongoDB, Express.js, Angular, Node.js
+Technologies: MongoDB, Express.js, Angular, Node.js, Playwright